gtk-rs/gtk4-rs/book/src/accessibility.md

 First, define the subclass and set the accessible role in `class_init`.
 By setting `AccessibleRole::Button`, screen readers will announce this as a button.
+We also set a custom CSS name so we can style the widget, including a visible focus ring.

 Filename: <a class=file-link href="https://github.com/gtk-rs/gtk4-rs/blob/main/book/listings/accessibility/3/custom_button/imp.rs">listings/accessibility/3/custom_button/imp.rs</a>